OmegaZStudios/.github/profile/README.md

 ## Hi there! 👋
 ## We make roblox experiences!
-## Fun facta: our team does not like hawaiian pizza.
+## Fun fact: our team does not like hawaiian pizza.
 ## Our social [media](linktr.ee/omegazstudios)
 <!--